SimonBlanke/Surfaces/README.md

 All objective function classes have the following parameters:
 - metric: "score" or "loss"
-- parameter_type: "dictionary" or "arrays"
+- input_type: "dictionary" or "arrays"

 Each objective function class has the following parameters: